OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 New sensor and actuator support can be added by filling out the loom_mod_template.h file with relevant code.
 This template ensures that the code for each piece of hardware conforms to a standard format, making it easier to read and understand.

 New files should be added #included in the loom_preamble.h file after config.h but generally before loom_flash.h and loom_common.h.

+There are plans/consideration for a script that will handle most of the additions for a user based on various provided parameters / needs as current additions generally need to modify the config, preamble, loom_commom (sometimes), and loom_interface files in a mostly boiler plate fashion in addition to the new device-specific file.

 ## Channels